Carrot & Cabbage Egg Rolls (Chả Giò Chiên Cà Rốt Bắp Cải)

 Instructions

-1. In a large bowl, combine ground pork, mushroom, bean thread noodles, green onions and yellow onion.
+1. Make the pork mixture: In a large bowl, combine ground pork, mushroom, bean thread noodles, green onions and yellow onion.
 Marinate mixture with sugar, black pepper, sesame oil, salt, oyster sauce and chicken bouillon powder.
 Set aside.

-5. Serve immediately with Vietnamese Fish sauce dipping sauce (Nuoc Mam Cham).
-You can eat the egg rolls by themselves or wrapped with lettuce and assorted Vietnamese herbs such as sorrel (rau chua), fish mint (diep ca), Vietnamese coriander (rau ram), and perilla (tia to).
-Leftover egg rolls can be frozen and deep-fried straight from the freezer.
+5. Serve: You can enjoy the eggrolls by themselves or wrapped with lettuce and assorted Vietnamese herbs.
+Serve with Vietnamese fish sauce dipping sauce (Nuoc Mam Cham).
+Leftover uncooked egg rolls can be frozen and deep-fried straight from the freezer.
 Frozen egg rolls take about 10 minutes to cook.